aistairc/PinSout/README.md

 Accelerating 3D Indoor Space Construction from Point Clouds with Deep Learning

 ## Introduction
 In general, the procedure for creating a 3D model has five steps that are Data Segmentation, Components separation, Surface generation, Components assembling and Alignment.
 Actually, it is performed using man-power, all tasks involve very high time-consuming and labor-intensive.
 We think about how can improve the processes quickly and easily.

 So, we are starting a project to automatically generate 3d models from raw point data.
 Before we start, we need two pieces of background.

   * ### PointCloud
     Point cloud is a set of data point which is reflected a real-world by 3D scanning.
-The important thing is point cloud can include several features, including geometry information, color, intensity and so on. specially, we can use geometry information of point cloud data for constructing a 3D model
+    The important thing is point cloud can include several features, including geometry information, color, intensity and so on.
+    Specially, we can use geometry information of point cloud data for constructing a 3D model
   * ### [CityGML]( https://www.opengeospatial.org/standards/citygml )
-    OGC CityGML is an open data model and XML-based format for the storage and exchange of semantic 3D city models.
-It is an application schema for the Geography Markup Language version 3.1.1 (GML3), the extendible international standard for spatial data exchange issued by the Open Geospatial Consortium (OGC) and the ISO TC211.
+    **OGC CityGML** is an open data model and XML-based format for the storage and exchange of semantic 3D city models.
+    It is an application schema for the Geography Markup Language version 3.1.1 (GML3), the extendible international standard for spatial data exchange issued by the **Open Geospatial Consortium (OGC)** and the **ISO TC211**.
     The aim of the development of CityGML is to reach a common definition of the basic entities, attributes, and relations of a 3D city model.
-    **CityGML** is an international **OGC** standard and can be used **free of charge**.

 In this project, we create the three steps that are Semantic Segmentation, Polygonization, and Featurization.
 These three steps automatically changed the process of manually building the 3D model.
+The 3D model is expressed in **CityGML**.

 The three steps produce the following result:
 1. ***Semantic Segmentation*** - Classify semantics from point
 2. ***Polygonization*** - Construct polygons from point
 3. ***Featurizaiotn*** - Mapping between semantic features and surfaces

-The 3D model is expressed in **CityGML**, which is an **open standardized data model and exchange format to store a digital 3D model proposed by OGC**.

 ### "This is PinSout result."
 <div>